Key Workplace Policies & Procedures

 6. Flexible working policy

-Now that employees have a statutory right to request flexible working arrangements, requests are on the rise.
-Having a flexible working policy helps ensure that requests are dealt with fairly, by setting out the qualifying criteria for applications and detailing the process that will be followed to deal with requests.
+Now that employees have a statutory right to request flexible working arrangements, requests are increasing.
+Having a flexible working policy helps ensure that requests are dealt with fairly by setting out the qualifying criteria for applications and detailing the process that will be followed to deal with requests.

 7. Hybrid working policy